RooVetGit/Roo-Code/docs/user-guides/litellm-setup.md

 3.  **Enter LiteLLM Settings:**
     *   **LiteLLM API URL:** Enter the base URL of your running LiteLLM proxy server.
 If it's running locally on the default port, you might leave this blank or enter `http://localhost:4000`.
-    *   **LiteLLM API Key:** If your LiteLLM proxy requires an API key for authentication, enter it here.
+    *   **API Key:** If your LiteLLM proxy requires an API key for authentication, enter it here.
 Otherwise, leave it blank.
-    *   **LiteLLM Model ID:** Enter the exact model string that your LiteLLM proxy expects for the model you want to use.
+    *   **Model Name:** Enter the exact model string that your LiteLLM proxy expects for the model you want to use.
 This typically includes the provider prefix.
 Examples:
         *   `gpt-3.5-turbo` (for OpenAI models via LiteLLM)
         *   `ollama/llama3` (for an Ollama model via LiteLLM)
         *   `bedrock/anthropic.claude-3-sonnet-20240229-v1:0` (for a Bedrock model via LiteLLM)